 North Pacific Fishery Management Council

-The North Pacific Fishery Management Council (Council) is seeking a Fishery Analyst to work in the identification and analysis of environmental, social, and economic issues pertaining to fisheries management off Alaska.
-This person will participate as part of a team of social, economic, and biological analysts from Council staff and from the staffs of other agencies.
+The North Pacific Fishery Management Council (Council) is seeking a Fishery Analyst to work in the identification and analysis of economic, environmental, and social issues pertaining to fisheries management off Alaska.
+This person will participate as part of a team of economic, social, and biological analysts from Council staff and from the staffs of other agencies.

 The Council is one of eight regional Councils established by the Magnuson-Stevens Fishery Conservation and Management Act of 1976.
 The Council has authority over the management of fisheries in the Bering Sea/Aleutian Islands, Gulf of Alaska, and Arctic in the Exclusive Economic Zone off Alaska.
 The states of Washington, Oregon, and Alaska are represented on the Council.

 Primary responsibilities will be to analyze potential economic, social, and/or biological impacts of proposed regulatory changes in support of Council initiatives to develop and modify management programs for the Federal groundfish and crab fisheries off Alaska.
 Environmental and regulatory impact analyses are prepared to help the Council develop the best management approaches for these fisheries.